Mister-Hope/Mister-Hope.github.io/src/en/software/nginx.md

 ## Setting Up FastCGI Proxying

-nginx can be used to route requests to FastCGI servers which run applications built with various frameworks and programming languages such as PHP.
+Nginx can be used to route requests to FastCGI servers which run applications built with various frameworks and programming languages such as PHP.

 The most basic nginx configuration to work with a FastCGI server includes using the `fastcgi_pass` directive instead of the `proxy_pass` directive, and `fastcgi_param` directives to set parameters passed to a FastCGI server.
 Suppose the FastCGI server is accessible on `localhost:9000`.
 Taking the proxy configuration from the previous section as a basis, replace the `proxy_pass` directive with the fastcgi_pass directive and change the parameter to `localhost:9000`.
 In PHP, the `SCRIPT_FILENAME` parameter is used for determining the script name, and the `QUERY_STRING` parameter is used to pass request parameters.
 The resulting configuration would be: